UMAprotocol/UMIPs/UMIPs/umip-157.md

 The LP Fee will be structured as a constant plus a piecewise linear function of utilization.
 For each bridging event, LP's always earn $\alpha$, the baseline LP fee, plus some utilization portion.
 The full LP Fee is determined through the following steps:

 1. Determine the utilization before the event occurs.
+The "event" refers to the inflow stemming from the deposit and the outflow assumed to be on the destination chain.
+Ignore the fact that the relayer has the option to set the repayment chain differently from the destination chain.
 2. Determine the utilization after the event occurs.
-This value can only be different from the utilization before the event occurs if the inflow or outflow takes place on Ethereum.
-A deposit on Ethereum lowers the utilization while a refund on Ethereum raises it.
+This value can only be different from the utilization before the event occurs if the origin or destination is on Ethereum.
+A deposit originating on Ethereum lowers the utilization while a deposit to Ethereum raises it.
+Assume that `destinationChainId == refundChainId`.
 3. Compute the Utilization fee percentage as $\text{lp fee} = \max \{ 0, \alpha + \frac{1}{\text{abs} \left(u_{\text{post}} - u_{\text{pre}} \right) } \int_{u_{\text{pre}}}^{u_{\text{post}}} \gamma(u) du \}$

 The Dataworker will sum the LP fees from a bundle of bridging events and them to the `bundleLpFees` array to return funds back to LPs.
 The `bundeLpFees` array is included in the [PoolRebalanceRoot](#constructing-the-poolrebalanceroot).